 On the right is Dermestes lardarus, another member of the Dermestidae family.
 It is commonly known as the larder beetle or the bacon beetle.

 It is fairly easy to recognise as the top half of the elytra (wing cases) are covered in a wide band of cream, yellow or tan coloured hairs with dark spots, and the adult antennae are strongly clubbed.

-Again once they have hatched into an adult they can be easy to find around windows as the try to escape outside to feed on their adult food of pollen.
+Once they have hatched into an adult they can be easy to find around windows as the try to escape outside to feed on their adult food of pollen.
 Adults are about 6 - 10 mm long.

-The normal life cycle is 2 - 3 months, however this can be much longer as it can hibernate if the temperature falls.
+The normal life cycle is 2 - 3 months, however this can be much longer as they can hibernate if the temperature falls.
 Nowadays they are less common in houses, and where they are found they will probably have been feeding on dead mice under floorboards, or dead birds in the chimney.